mgiesen/Smart-Octopus/README.md

 # Smart Octopus

-## Über das Spiel 🎯
+## About the Game 🎯

-Smart Octopus ist ein [Mini-Spiel](https://mgiesen.github.io/SmartOctopus/) im Browser, konzipiert um kognitive Fähigkeiten wie Arbeitsgedächtnis und mentale Rechenfertigkeiten zu fördern.
-Je nach gewähltem Schwierigkeitsgrad wird dem Benutzer eine Sequenz von Zahlen für eine begrenzte Zeit präsentiert.
-Die Aufgabe besteht darin, sich nicht nur die Zahlen zu merken, sondern sie auch mental um eins zu erhöhen und dann die modifizierte Sequenz einzugeben.
+Smart Octopus is a [mini-game](https://mgiesen.github.io/SmartOctopus/) in the browser, designed to enhance cognitive skills such as working memory and mental arithmetic.
+Depending on the chosen difficulty level, the user is presented with a sequence of numbers for a limited time.
+The task is to not only remember the numbers but also to increment them mentally by one and then input the modified sequence.

-## Wie spielt man? 🎮
+## How to Play? 🎮

-1.  **Spiel Öffnen**: Öffnen Sie das Spiel in Ihrem Browser über folgenden [Link](https://mgiesen.github.io/SmartOctopus/).
+1.  **Open Game**: Open the game in your browser using this [link](https://mgiesen.github.io/SmartOctopus/).
-2.  **Spielbeginn**: Klicken Sie auf den "Power Button", um das Spiel zu starten.
+2.  **Start Game**: Click on the "Power Button" to start the game.
-3.  **Schwierigkeitsgrad wählen**: Durch einen Klick auf den Octopus können Sie den Schwierigkeitsgrad einstellen.
-Die Schwierigkeitsstufen sind wie folgt aufgebaut:
+3.  **Select Difficulty**: By clicking on the octopus, you can set the level of difficulty.
+The difficulty levels are as follows:

-    - Retarded Octopus: 3 Zahlen, Anzeigedauer 2000 ms
+    - Retarded Octopus: 3 numbers, display duration 2000 ms
-    - Stupid Octopus: 4 Zahlen, Anzeigedauer 2000 ms
+    - Stupid Octopus: 4 numbers, display duration 2000 ms
-    - Basic Octopus: 4 Zahlen, Anzeigedauer 1500 ms
+    - Basic Octopus: 4 numbers, display duration 1500 ms
-    - Smart Octopus: 5 Zahlen, Anzeigedauer 1000 ms
+    - Smart Octopus: 5 numbers, display duration 1000 ms
-    - Clever Octopus: 6 Zahlen, Anzeigedauer 1500 ms
+    - Clever Octopus: 6 numbers, display duration 1500 ms

-4.  **Beobachten Sie die Zahlen**: Eine Zahlenreihe wird für eine begrenzte Zeit angezeigt.
+4.  **Watch the Numbers**: A sequence of numbers will be displayed for a limited time.
-5.  **Addieren Sie die Zahlen**: Nach dem Verschwinden der Zahlen erhöhen Sie jede Zahl für sich genommen um eins und geben die neue Sequenz ein.
+5.  **Add the Numbers**: After the numbers disappear, increment each number by one and input the new sequence.
-6.  **Eingabe**: Verwenden Sie die Zahlenfelder am unteren Bildschirmrand.
-Korrekte Eingaben werden grün, falsche rot markiert.
+6.  **Input**: Use the number fields at the bottom of the screen.
+Correct entries are marked green, incorrect ones red.
-7.  **Spielende**: Die Runde endet, sobald alle Zahlen eingegeben wurden.
-Danach beginnt automatisch eine neue Runde.
+7.  **End of Game**: The round ends once all numbers have been input.
+A new round automatically starts.

-**Hinweis**: Bei einer angezeigten 9 muss eine 0 eingegeben werden.
+**Note**: When a 9 is displayed, input a 0.

 ## Motivation 💡

-Smart Octopus basiert auf dem Prinzip der „dualen Aufgabe“.
-Es fordert nicht nur das Arbeitsgedächtnis durch das Merken von Zahlen, sondern auch die mentalen Rechenfertigkeiten durch die Addition.
+Smart Octopus is based on the principle of the "dual task".
+It challenges not only working memory through remembering numbers but also mental arithmetic skills through addition.

-Das Spiel beansprucht das Arbeitsgedächtnis intensiv, indem es den Spieler dazu anregt, mehrere Zahlen simultan im Kopf zu behalten und gleichzeitig mathematische Operationen auszuführen.
-Forschungsergebnisse in der kognitiven Psychologie deuten darauf hin, dass derartige Übungen das Arbeitsgedächtnis stärken können.
+The game intensively exercises working memory by prompting the player to hold multiple numbers in their head while simultaneously performing mathematical operations.
+Research in cognitive psychology suggests that such exercises can strengthen working memory.

-Inspiration für das Spiel war ein [Veritasium Video](https://www.youtube.com/watch?v=UBVV8pch1dM) vom 02.03.2017.
-Die Theoretische Grundlage stammt aus dem Buch "Schnelles Denken, langsames Denken" von Daniel Kahneman.
+Inspiration for the game came from a [Veritasium YouTube Video](https://www.youtube.com/watch?v=UBVV8pch1dM) published on March 2nd, 2017.
+The theoretical foundation comes from the book "Schnelles Denken, langsames Denken" by Daniel Kahneman.

-## Zum Quellcode 🛠️
+## About the Source Code 🛠️

-Ursprünglich als schnelles Abendprojekt konzipiert, war der Code nicht für eine Veröffentlichung auf GitHub vorgesehen.
-Eine Refaktorisierung sowie eine verbesserte Dokumentation sind notwendig.
-Zukünftige Erweiterungen sind denkbar.
-Beiträge zur Weiterentwicklung sind herzlich willkommen.
+Originally designed as a quick evening project, the code was not intended for a GitHub release.
+Refactoring and improved documentation are necessary.
+Future extensions are conceivable.
+Contributions to further development are warmly welcomed.